jnuyens/freedomev/README.md

 # freedomev
 FreedomEV repository.
 Unlocking the full potential of Linux on your Electric Vehicle!
-Getting ready to support Model S and X with MCU 2.0 - MCU 1.0 will probably work too; still unconfirmed.
+Getting ready to support Model S and X with arm based MCU.
 Newer Model S and X and Model 3 have an Intel based MCU, porting should be doable; other location for persistent launch and storage might be needed as well as other adjustments.
 If you have root on such a car and would like to explore, contact us.
 Similar for other Electric Vehicles with Linux running on them.

 # Working towards FOSDEM launch next sunday!